 - Improve nerve function.

-Rainbow trout contains 545 mg per four raw ounces and brown trout 441 mg.
-Since the recommended daily amount is 4,700 mg, they both provide an excellent number.
+Since the recommended daily amount is 4,700 mg, both trout provide an excellent number.

-Rainbow trout provides 35 mg and brown trout 32 mg per four ounces.
 Adding magnesium to your diet could be instrumental in improving sleep related issues like insomnia.
-Magnesium relaxes and calms the whole body including the blood vessels 13.
+Magnesium relaxes and calms the whole body including the blood vessels 14.

 Magnesium in trout helps control muscle and nerve function, blood sugar and blood pressure.
 In the muscles and heart, magnesium competes with calcium to help the muscles relax after contracting.